Appeals court won’t delay ‘Remain in Mexico’ return

-NEW ORLEANS (AP) — A federal appellate court ruled refused late Thursday to delay implementation of a judge’s order reinstating a Trump administration policy forcing thousands to wait in Mexico while seeking asylum in the U.S.
+NEW ORLEANS (AP) — A federal appellate court refused late Thursday to delay implementation of a judge’s order reinstating a Trump administration policy forcing thousands to wait in Mexico while seeking asylum in the U.S.

 President Joe Biden had suspended former President Donald Trump’s “Remain in Mexico” policy on his first day in office and the Department of Homeland Security said it was permanently terminating the program in June, according to the court record.
 U.S. District Judge Matthew J. Kacsmaryk last week ordered that the program be reinstated Saturday.